Asian markets plunge as Trump’s global tariff turmoil deepens

 South Korea’s Kospi tumbled more than 4.8% shortly after opening.
 Trading was halted for five minutes when a circuit breaker designed to prevent panic selling was triggered.

-In mainland China, the Shanghai Composite Index opened down 4.5% and last traded 6.7% lower.
-The blue-chip CSI300 index lost 7.5%.
-In Hong Kong, the benchmark Hang Seng index opened more than 9% lower.

 Taiwan’s Taiex plummeted more than 9.7% after opening.
-Almost all Taiwanese stocks, including TSMC and Foxconn, two of the island’s best-known export powerhouses, triggered circuit breakers, according to Taiwan’s Central News Agency.
-Both TSMC and Foxconn fell about 10%.
+Circuit breakers were activated for TSMC and Foxconn, two of the island’s best known export powerhouses, after their shares each fell by nearly 10%, according to Reuters.

 In Australia, the benchmark ASX 200 index fell as much 6.3% in morning trade, while New Zealand’s NZX 50 lost more 3.5%.